-- ❖ Even if Mauritius contributes only 0.01% of global greenhouse gas emissions, it is being disproportionately impacted by climate change. - ❖ The 2018 World Risk Report has ranked Mauritius as the 16th country with the highest disaster risk and 10th as the most exposed to natural hazards.
+- ❖ Even if Mauritius contributes only 0.015% of global greenhouse gas emissions, it is one of the most vulnerable countries. - ❖ The 2018 World Risk Report has ranked Mauritius as the 16th country with the highest disaster risk and 10th as the most exposed to natural hazards.